By now, you’ve more than likely heard about CBD, but do you know how to take it?

 If you aren’t familiar with CBD oil, it’s typically taken by mouth.
 Many people hold a few drops under the tongue for a minute or two in a practice known as taking CBD sublingually.
 This method allows more to be absorbed through membranes in the mouth which may increase the effects as opposed to just swallowing the oil outright.
 If you don’t like the taste of hemp or CBD oil this method may not be for you.
 Of course, if you simply swallow CBD oil, you will still benefit from it.
-It might take longer to feel the effects as CBD taken orally has to first be broken down by the digestive systems and then metabolized by the liver before the effects can be felt.
-This can reduce the effectiveness of some drugs and is known as the first pass effect.
+It might take longer to feel the effects as CBD is taken orally has to first be broken down by the digestive systems and then metabolized by the liver before the effects can be felt.
+This can reduce the effectiveness of some drugs and is known as the first-pass effect.

 In regards to dosing, if you are new to CBD oil, you’ll first want to make sure you’re getting the real thing.
-Many companies advertise ‘hemp CBD products’ with deceptive labeling or business methods, but these products only contain hemp seed oil extract which is not the same thing as cannabidiol, and will not have the same effect.
+Many companies advertise ‘hemp CBD products’ with deceptive labeling or business methods, but these products only contain hemp seed oil extract which is not the same thing as cannabidiol and will not have the same effect.

-That’s why it’s so important to shop with a reputable CBD company who can provide certificates of authenticity and third party lab test results to verify their products.
+That’s why it’s so important to shop with a reputable CBD company that can provide certificates of authenticity and third-party lab test results to verify their products.
 It’s important to pay attention to product labels for this reason and ensure you are getting cannabidiol and not just hemp seed extract.
 Additionally, there should be minimum recommended dose guidelines on the product label.
 A good rule of thumb to determine your proper CBD dosage is to take 1–6MG of CBD for every 10 pounds of body weight.
 A safe bet is to start with 25 mg of CBD over three or four days and see if you get relief.
 If not, gradually increase your dose to 50 mg then 100 mg doubling each time until you feel the effects.
-There is no magic number for everyone as factors like physiology, body weight, metabolism and tolerance all play a role in determining how CBD will affect someone.
+There is no magic number for everyone as factors like physiology, body weight, metabolism, and tolerance all play a role in determining how CBD will affect someone.

 It’s not a good idea to flood your system with CBD and take an extremely high dose immediately because this will cause you to build up a tolerance and you may not be able to benefit as easily from taking smaller amounts of CBD.
-Reverse tolerance is what’s known as taking just enough CBD to get relief, a minimum dose, so that you will gain maximum benefit from the smallest amount possible.
+Reverse tolerance is what’s known as taking just enough CBD to get relief, a minimum dose so that you will gain maximum benefit from the smallest amount possible.
 This will help you conserve your CBD and your money while experiencing maximum relief from CBD.

 The method of how to take CBD edibles isn’t rocket science, you just eat them!
 There should be guidelines on the product label if you’re unsure about how much to eat, but generally speaking again, most people can safely start with a 25 mg dose.

 Similar to CBD edibles, figuring out how to take CBD tinctures & drinkables isn’t complicated.
 You drink them!
 However, It’s important to know the difference between tinctures and drinkables as they are quite different in nature.
 The word “drinkables” in this case is referring to any CBD product designed to be enjoyed in the form of a beverage.
-This could include CBD water / sparkling water, tea, coffee, soda or energy drinks.
+This could include CBD water / sparkling water, tea, coffee, soda, or energy drinks.
 These products often don’t contain large amounts of CBD compared to tinctures, and can generally be enjoyed completely in one sitting.

-CBD tinctures are generally stronger than something like a mass produced drinkable.
+CBD tinctures are generally stronger than something like a mass-produced drinkable.
 That’s because tinctures are created using raw plant material, and contain more of the essence of the cannabis plant in them.
-Additionally many tinctures are created using alcohol, and some tinctures even contain alcohol.
+Additionally, many tinctures are created using alcohol, and some tinctures even contain alcohol.

 It’s a good idea to pay attention here to make sure you know how much CBD is in your tincture, as the amount can often be much higher than a drinkable.
 Tinctures are not necessarily designed to be consumed all at once the way that a can of sparkling CBD water would be, for instance.

 The process of waiting for an edible or drinkable to kick in may be less desirable than inhaling CBD for some people.
-The reason for this is because CBD passes through the blood brain barrier more quickly when inhaled through the lungs than it does when it must first pass through the digestive system and be metabolized by the liver.
+The reason for this is because CBD passes through the blood-brain barrier more quickly when inhaled through the lungs than it does when it must first pass through the digestive system and be metabolized by the liver.